Home » What To Do With A Dead Rat [Safe Disposal Methods]

 Can You Burn A Dead Rat?

-When done properly, burning dead rats is a safe way of getting rid of the carcass.
+When done correctly, burning dead rats is a safe way to eliminate the carcass.

 After all, incineration is a prime method of destroying infectious agents.
 It turns the dead rat to ashes, decimates parasites harbored by the carcass, and prevents the spread of disease.